FADING

 Saving Lives with Mixed RealityImmersive CPR, firefighting & medical courses

-Harnessing the Future of EnergyInteractive documentary / create a sustainable energy grid
+The future of energyHow to create a sustainable energy grid

 Daily RendersCadence of Pixels

-Daily UIInterface exploration
+Daily UIInterface explorations

 3D PlaygroundExploring polygons

-Tangible LettersFont vibes visualized
+Tangible LettersFont personalities visualized